 Every year the two best Championship teams literally vanish, promoted to the Premier League.
 A third club goes up through the playoff system — another benefit of the lower leagues that the Premier League lacks.

 If you take away three of the top six teams every year, who really knows who’s gonna win it the next year?
 Also, every year you get three new clubs dropping down from the Premier League, and sometimes this is a club you haven’t seen there in years.
-Right now Sunderland and Aston Villa are down there, and last year Newcastle was.
-These are big clubs.
+Sunderland, Aston Villa, Leeds and Newcastle are all big clubs that have been in the Championship lately.

 So, total number of clubs to win the Championship since 1993: 19!

 At the bottom of the table, the Championship also loses and gains three clubs each year.
-Often this is a longtime member fighting their way back in, like Bolton this year or Wolverhampton recently.
-And sometimes it’s a genuine fairy-tale story, like Burton Albion with their 6,000-seat stadium spent two recent seasons in the Championship.
+Often this is a longtime member fighting their way back in, like West Bromwich and Leeds last season.
+And sometimes it’s a genuine fairy-tale story, like when Burton Albion with their 6,000-seat stadium spent two recent seasons in the Championship.

 You also, more so in the Championship than in the Premier League, get to see derbies come and go, and there is something thrilling to me about seeing a derby that hasn’t been happening of late.
-Liverpool plays Everton every year, but this year Sheffield United and Sheffield Wednesday hooked up for the first time in six years.
+Liverpool plays Everton every year, but in 2017 Sheffield United and Sheffield Wednesday hooked up for the first time in six years.
 In the 2021-22 season, we’ll see Blackpool (just promoted) play Preston North End for the first time sine 2013!
-That kind of built-up excitement can make for some real drama — and in 2017 it certainly did.
+That kind of built-up excitement can make for some real drama.

 Finally, there are 24 clubs down there, most of which I had never heard of before a few years ago.
 Like most Americans, I started out watching the World Cup, and then the Premier League, and then MLS … but I expanded.
 I wrote a book about English soccer, after all.
 I am also allergic to hype and media overkill, and my “chosen” club Fulham got relegated, so off I went into the world of the Championship.

-Coming up on my next trip, I will catch a London Derby between Millwall and Queens Park Rangers and another between Middlesbrough and Sunderland — two local games that probably won’t have more than a couple dozen non-Brits in attendance.
+I have also enjoyed a London Derby between Millwall and Queens Park Rangers and another regional clash between Middlesbrough and Sunderland — two local games that usually won’t have more than a couple dozen non-Brits in attendance.

 And that is a final reason to follow the Championship: it gets you out beyond the lines that most Americans don’t cross, into a proper English footballing experience, to meet fans who will genuinely appreciate that you’ve showed up at all, much less learned something about their club, explored their town, and maybe learned one or two of their songs.